AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/create-a-wf-request-from-an-outlook-email.md

       By default, any documents attached to the email are included in the request.

 1. Click **[!UICONTROL Submit Request]**.\
-   The Request is submitted to [!DNL Workfront], in the specified request queue.&nbsp;
+   The Request is submitted to [!DNL Workfront], in the specified request queue.

 1. (Optional) Navigate back to [!DNL Outlook], and select the original email.\
    At the top of the [!DNL Workfront] add-in panel, notice the confirmation with a link that the email was added to Workfront as a request.
 The link includes the date on which it was converted.\